-Hyper-converged systems combine compute, storage, networking and a management platform into what manufacturers say is one scalable, quick-to-deploy, easy-to-manage unit for data centers of all sizes.
+Hyper-converged systems combine compute, storage, networking and a management platform.
+Manufacturers say these platforms are scalable, quick-to-deploy, easy-to-manage unit for data centers of all sizes.
 Are new hyper-converged systems really here to stay, or is there a lot of ‘hype’ in with the ‘hyper’?
-The answer, as with many things not only in the IT world but in the realm of nearly all purchase decisions, is “it depends.”
+The answer, in the realm of nearly all purchase decisions, is “it depends”.
 Here are some of the pros and cons of hyper converged systems:

 Pros of Hyper-Converged Systems